Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Sheila from Fond du Lac, WI

 I live in South Central Washington State which is a desert area.
 The courtyard of my apartment complex is really nice with a swimming pool, a man made creek, and a couple of purple desert cherry trees, pine trees, and some wild rose bushes.
-There are no flowers planted except in the flower pots, around the swimming pool.

 I have created a back corner garden behind a large comma shaped perennial garden.
 This is a perfect place to sit and read, enjoy a cup of tea or a glass of wine and hide-a-way from a hectic day!